Housing Grants for People With Disabilities | 2024

 Eligibility requires retirement status or pending retirement and the successful completion of background checks.
 Their website is a resource for exploring housing grants for disabled veterans and learning more about government home loans for disabled service members.

-These home loans are specifically designed for disabled individuals and enable parents to purchase accessible residences on an owner-occupied basis, even if they themselves won’t be living there.
+These disability home loans are specifically designed for disabled individuals and enable parents to purchase accessible residences on an owner-occupied basis, even if they themselves won’t be living there.
 This means they can get better mortgage rates and loan terms than if they bought the property as a second home.

 Check your disability home loan options.
 Start here